How to Maximize Small Restaurants

 Small Restaurants design and furniture

-You may be tempted to cram in more seats than is comfortable in your dining room for a small space.
-Doing so results in poor service, making it difficult for servers to mover between tables and for customers to enjoy this meal.
-As a general rule of thumb for setting up restaurant tables, keep a 24 to 30 inch difference between each table.
-Restaurant booths are thought to be a space saving option in a small restaurant dining room.
-Just like restaurant chairs, booths come in an array of shapes, sizes, styles and colors.
-They can be customized to fit your seating layout and design.
-Flexibility is essential for a small restaurant.
-Moving tables together to seat larger parties or breaking them apart for smaller parties can make your limited space more accommodating.
-Regardless of your table set up, you should make sure there is a clear path leading in and out of the dining room for staff and customers.
-Hence, we suggest you keep any prep or hostess stations out of the dining room as it takes up a lot of space and makes your dining room look more cluttered.
+You may be tempted to cram in more seats than is comfortable in your small dining room, but doing so can lead to poor service.
+It makes it difficult for servers to move between tables and for customers to enjoy their meals.
+As a general rule of thumb for restaurant table setup, maintain a 24- to 30-inch gap between each table.
+Restaurant booths are often seen as a space-saving option for small dining rooms.
+Like restaurant chairs, booths come in a variety of shapes, sizes, styles, and colors.
+They can also be customized to fit your seating layout and design.
+Flexibility is key in a small restaurant.
+By moving tables together for larger parties or separating them for smaller ones, you can make the best use of your limited space.
+Regardless of your seating arrangement, ensure there is a clear path leading in and out of the dining room for both staff and customers.
+To keep the space uncluttered, it’s best to avoid placing prep or hostess stations in the dining area, as these can take up valuable space and make the room feel cramped.

-Trying different configurations of restaurant tables and chairs can give you a better idea how many seat you’ll be able to comfortably fit in your small dining room.
+Experimenting with different configurations of restaurant tables and chairs will help you determine how many seats you can comfortably fit in your small dining room.
 It will also allow enough room for staff to maneuver between tables.
-Conclusively, your budget will play a role in your choice for restaurant seating.
-Like commercial grade restaurant equipment, restaurant furniture is expensive because it is built to last through the daily rigors in a food service environment.
-Fortunately, you won’t need to buy a lot of furniture for your small venue, which can exorbitantly consume a bulk of your budget for your start-up restaurant.
+Ultimately, your budget will play a role in choosing your restaurant seating.
+Like other commercial-grade restaurant equipment, restaurant furniture is an investment, as it is built to withstand the daily demands of a busy food service environment.
+Fortunately, with a smaller venue, you won’t need to purchase as much furniture, which can help you avoid allocating a large portion of your startup budget to seating costs.

 Live Locations